 To understand how safe a dividend is, we use three crucial tools, the first of which is:

-Caterpillar covers every $1 in interest expense with $6 in operating earnings.
+Caterpillar covers every $1 in interest expense with over $6 in operating earnings.

 The other tools we use to evaluate the safety of a dividend are: